Tosyne25/Covid-19-Case-Study-Africa-Edition/README.md

 The COVID-19 pandemic was confirmed to have spread to Africa on 14 February 2020, with the first confirmed case announced in Egypt.[2,3] The first confirmed case in sub-Saharan Africa was announced in Nigeria at the end of February 2020[4].
 Within three months, the virus had spread throughout the continent, as Lesotho, the last African sovereign state to have remained free of the virus, reported a case on 13 May 2020.[5,6] By 26 May, it appeared that most African countries were experiencing community transmission, although testing capacity was limited.[7]

 ### Problem Statement:
 This dataset encompasses a variety of information collected from global sources on the subject of Covid-19.
-The objective of this study is to identify countries that successfully handled the pandemic and those that did not.
-This analysis helps us identify countries that may be deficient in the necessary resources to combat the virus.
+The objective of this study is to identify African countries that successfully handled the pandemic and those that did not, as well as the infection and mortality rate.
+This analysis will help us identify countries that may be deficient in the necessary resources to combat the virus.

 #### Step 1: Question Statement
 The following questions were asked: